HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 Finally 16 characters, 8-bit ASCII each, form the level's name.
 In the original implementation the characters are stored in an array of type `char` with unspecified size.
 This is the standard way of storing ASCII strings in C, but the string needs to be terminated with `\0` (the null character).
 In the file any remaining bytes are filled with `\0`, but in the code there is nothing to ensure that the string is indeed properly terminated, leaving a possibility for an error to happen.

 #### Extracting the maps ###
 Maps are compressed using the RLEW compression and then compressed on top of that using Carmack compression.
 To decompress them one has to first Carmack-decompress the data and then RLEW-decompress it.
 For Carmack compression one can find the decompressed length encoded into the compressed map as the fist word, it is given in bytes.
 This means the pointer to the compressed sequence must be advanced by one before starting the decompression.
+For some reason the pointer to the Carmack-decompressed but still RLEW-compressed sequence must be advanced by one word as well; could be a leftover from a previouse map format.
 The size of the uncomperessed RLEW data is hardcoded as `64*64*2` bytes or 4096 words.
 Since the size is also stored in the map format it might be a better idea to use that value instead and allow levels of different size for mods.
 The RLEW tag can be found in the MAPHEAD file as described above.

 Known bugs and limitations